amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 I thank @XY@mastodon.mit.edu for taking to time to review this article and for offering this insight about the attendant difficulties of dependent types.

-The alternative, of course, is to adopt a simple type system, like the Hindley-Milner, used in popular languages like OCaml and Haskell.
+The alternative, of course, is to adopt the strong, static, inferencing type system based on [simply typed $\lambda$-calculus](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus), like the Hindley-Milner, used in popular languages like OCaml and Haskell.
 But even this apparent retrenchment offers numerous advantages over Fortran's current type system.

 ## *provide container types*